thosgood/this-weeks-finds/markdown/151-200/week169.md

         \_______/
             g

-This reduces to the usual dimension of the algebra A when we're in the category Vect.
-Of course, only in certain categories is this dimension bound to be a *number* - namely, those categories where every morphism from I to I is some number times the identity morphism.
+This reduces to the usual dimension of the algebra $A$ when we're in the category $|mathsf{Vect}$.
+Of course, only in certain categories is this dimension bound to be a *number* --- namely, those categories where every morphism from $I$ to $I$ is some number times the identity morphism.

 By making an extra assumption like this, Boos is able to give a "picture proof" that in a large class of symmetric monoidal additive